titpetric/docker-rpi-raspbian/README.md

 THIS IS BASIC VERSION
 ---------------------
-This is the same version as the raspbian.(bin, lib, etc...)
+This is the "buildd" version as the raspbian. (minbase + build tools are installed)

 Generating
 ----------

 This image is built on a raspberry pi running raspbian.
 A chroot is created using debootstrap and compressed so docker can add the root filesystem during the build process.
 The compression requires xz-utils (or something similar) to be installed on the build machine.

-[mkimage-raspbian.sh](https://github.com/sdhibit/docker-rpi-raspbian/blob/master/mkimage-raspbian.sh) is used to build and configure the chroot.
+[mkimage-raspbian.sh](https://github.com/Code-Hex/docker-rpi-raspbian/blob/master/mkimage-raspbian.sh) is used to build and configure the chroot.
 This script **heavily** borrows from docker's [mkimage.sh](https://github.com/docker/docker/blob/master/contrib/mkimage.sh) script.

 Building
 --------